DoaaAdwan/Course_tasks/README.md

 # Course_tasks
-I complete the required Tasks
+I completed the required Tasks for applying to this course